 We do not offer direct-debit services for rent payments, but you can organise your own automatic bank transfers into our account.

-If you receive Centrelink payments, you will also need to advise Centrelink of any change in income and/or family circumstances so your payments and Commonwealth Rent Assistance payments are reviewed.
-Annual rent reviews are conducted.
+If you receive Centrelink payments, you will also need to advise Centrelink of any change in income and/or family circumstances so your payments and Commonwealth Rent Assistance payments can be reviewed..

 What happens if I do not pay my rent on time?